New German rules unlikely to put brake on Chinese auto sector deals

 The company may reap a valuation of roughly half a billion euros or 8 to 9 times its expected 2017 core earnings of about 60 million euros ($68.5 million).

-The deal is expected to come at a lower valuation than what Midea 000333.SZ paid for robotics maker Kuka (KU2G.DE) last year.
+The deal is expected to come at a lower valuation than what Midea (000333.SZ) paid for robotics maker Kuka (KU2G.DE) last year.
 While both groups make car production gear, FFT specializes on assembly lines but does not supply robots itself, weighing on the valuation, the people said.

 Family-owned paint shop maker Eisenmann has attracted two Chinese bidders, who are in the final round of a sales process organized by UBS (UBSG.S).